 Introduction to limit states design of steel and timber structures: design objectives, design loads and load combinations, structural safety, material properties, design of tension and compression members, beams, columns, and connections.

 Design of steel structures to resist vertical and lateral loads.
 Floor and roof systems including conceptual layout, floor deck, beams, joists, trusses, and columns.
 Stability issues and limit states design.
 Connections and construction aspects.
 Seismic design.

 CIVL 492 or CIVL 592: Directed Studies

-I am occasionally available supervise graduate or undergraduate students under a directed studies scheme.
+I am occasionally available supervise graduate (CIVL 592) or undergraduate (CIVL 492) students under a directed studies scheme.
 This will typically consist of a short research project that students can undertake for credit.
-If interest, please contact me to arrange a meeting.
+If interested, please contact me to arrange a meeting.